 No. 46.
 Video of Caribou.
 Short video created by Elena Baldassari using Elders and hunters stories on Inuit traditions and relationship with caribou and drawing from the Tuktu and Nogak Project of the Kugluktuk Angoniatit Association (KAA).
 This work is licensed under a Creative Commons Attribution 4.0 International License.
-Screenshot of the Vimeo video - https://vimeo.com/111630762.
+Vimeo video: https://vimeo.com/111630762.